mever-team/FairBench/README.md

 Variable forks create branches of calculations that are computed in parallel.
 Non-forked variables (i.e., of normal Python) are used by all branches of computations, but forked variables retain different values per branch.
+You can use any names (instead of `case1` and `case2`) for branches, and you can have as many as you want.
 More details on forks and branches, including generation from dicts, can be found [here](docs/branches.md).

 After declaring the protected attribute, generate a